Essent/nativescript-live-engage/README.md

 Sometimes you may need to wipe away the `node_modules` and `demo/platforms` folders to reinstall them fresh.

-1. Run `npm run clean` to wipe those clean then you can can run `npm i` to install fresh dependencies.
+* Run `npm run clean` to wipe those clean then you can can run `npm i` to install fresh dependencies.

+Sometimes you just need to wipe out the demo's `platforms` directory only:

+* Run `npm run demo.reset` to delete the demo's `platforms` directory only.

+Sometimes you may need to ensure plugin files are updated in the demo:

+* Run `npm run plugin.prepare` will do a fresh build of the plugin then remove itself from the demo and add it back for assurance.

 ### <a name='Unittesting'></a>Unittesting
 The plugin seed automatically adds Jasmine-based unittest support to your plugin.